spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 ###   Create or Edit a Right-Sizing Rule

-To create/edit a right sizing rule:
+To create/edit a right-sizing rule:

 1. Click the **Advanced Optimization** tab, if not already displayed.
-2. To create a new rule,	click **+ Add new rule** at the top-right of the Advanced Optimization table.
+2. To create a new rule,	click **+ Add new rule** at the top-right of the Advanced Optimization list.

      >**Note**: To edit an existing rule: To the right of the row for the rule in the Right Sizing Rules list at the bottom of the tab, click **Edit Rule**.